Telehealth: More of the convenience you need

 Our electronic medical record system is interfaced with a telehealth service, and telehealth visits are billed the same way a regular office visit is billed.
 Co-pays are still charged as required by the insurance company, and most insurance companies do cover telehealth visits.

-Of course, telehealth cannot replace traditional medicine, since providers are unable to perform physical exams via video.
+Of course, telehealth cannot replace traditional medicine, since or doctors, midwives and other women’s health professionals are unable to perform physical exams via video.
 A physical exam is, and always will be, a crucial part of obstetrics and gynecology.

 However, in instances where telehealth is a viable solution, we are glad to be able to offer this service to our patients for their safety and convenience.